Fluent Interface Design Pattern in C#

 3. Implementing Fluent Interface Design Pattern in C#.

-Note: The Fluent Interfaces and Method Chaining are related to each other.
-Or we can say that one is a concept, and the other is its implementation.
+Note: Fluent Interfaces and Method Chaining are related.
+One is a concept, and the other is its implementation.

 What is the Fluent Interface Design Pattern?